LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    /home/<U_NUMBER>/<USER>/<DATABASE>/

 .. note::
-   an example of BLAST databases can be downloaded with iRODS here: :code:`/iplant/home/cosimichele/200503_Genomes_n_p/`.
+   An example of BLAST databases can be downloaded with iRODS here: :code:`/iplant/home/cosimichele/200503_Genomes_n_p`.
    Read how to initiate iRODS below.

 Launching Workers on the HPC